They say "divorced." We say "uncoupled."

 How long will a divorce take?

-To reduce the time and energy spent on a divorce, The Uncoupled Life’s process encourages both parties to approach the divorce as adults, setting aside the tumultuous emotions and treating the property division like a business transaction, which helps make the divorce process less stressful and much less expensive.
+To reduce the time and energy spent on a divorce, The Uncoupled Life’s process encourages both parties to approach the divorce as adults, setting aside tumultuous emotions and treating the process like a business transaction, which helps make the divorce process less stressful and much less expensive.